Brun04/csv2map/README.md

 ## Installation

 Rename the file `geocoders.json.ini` in `geocoders.json`.
 Open it and replace the pattern *YOUR_ACCESS_KEY* when you have access to a key for the wanted geocoder.
-Three geocoders are parametred and proposed:
+Three geocoders are configured and proposed:

 |                                API                               |                   Sign up required                  | Key required |           Comment          |
 |:----------------------------------------------------------------:|:---------------------------------------------------:|:------------:|:--------------------------:|